xiaohw7/cgmoi/README.md

 ## Overview

-## Machine is currently still a work in progress. ##
+**Machine is currently still a work in progress.**

 The cgmoi machine is one that is capable of measuring the Centre of Gravity (CG) and Moment Of Inertia (MOI) of a nano-satellite.
-It uses 3 load cells spaced 120 degrees apart to measure CG and a accelerometer to measure acceleration which in turn can be used to obtain MOI.
+It uses 3 load cells in a circle spaced 120 degrees apart to measure CG and an accelerometer to measure acceleration which in turn can be used to obtain MOI.

 The machine also includes a stepper motor that spins the top plate, and linear actuators to raise and lower the load cells in order to measure CG.